 In the Philippines, school is a big financial undertaking and in Kath’s family they were still recovering from the cost of the courses and licensure exam.
-Since hospitals offered few jobs that year and her license didn’t guarantee a reasonable income, to be productive she looked to the business process outsourcing (BPO) industry.
+Since hospitals offered few jobs that year and her license didn’t guarantee a reasonable income, to remain productive, she turned her attention towards the call center industry..

-Iloilo City is a growing BPO destination, which made it easier for Kath to secure offerst in three companies.
+Iloilo City is a growing hub for this industry, which made it easier for Kath to secure offerst in three companies.
 Kath to maximal advantage of her position doing more than just earn a salary.
 She improved her English skills working as a customer service representative (CSR) for a US corporation.

 The First Step

 Three years later she still yearned to practice her profession.
 In the Philippines to get hospital experience, you have to either volunteer or settle for less a low wage.
 Even the low wage hospital positions are limited in number and nurses competing for them far outstrips the supply for Ilonggo(Iloilo) nurses.

 “Before I volunteer,” Kath said, “I need to save enough money to build up a reserve.
 My parents will help out, but I also have younger siblings to think about.”
 The competition for volunteer positions is just as tough in city hospitals.
 So nine miles from the city, Kath volunteered at the region’s sanitarium.

 Having saved money and with encouragement from family, Kath took a leap into volunteering.
 Overseas employers require two years of experience, so Kath made the long commutes to the sanitarium and back working shifting schedules.

 The sanitarium is a place to treat leprosy and it expanded in 2005 to provide other medical services.
 The leprosarium has become a custodial facility for leprosy patients since many were outcast by their community.
 “The center is their new home,” Kath explains, “they were warned never to return because of the persisting stigma of the disease.”